 National Astronomy Week 2020 is not just about Mars.
 It's also a great time for observing other planets, the crescent Moon and plenty of fascinating constellations.
 Here are just a few highlights of the sky to get you started.

-The largest planet in out solar system is around in the early evening, so try to get a look at it.
+The largest planet in out solar system is around in the early evening in late 2020, so try to get a look at it.
 It has been around during the summer quite low down in the south, where you may have noticed it as the brightest starlike object around.
 But now it's over in the south-west, and you'll have to catch it just after sunset as it sets just after 7 pm.
 The diagram below shows you where to look.

 It's still very bright, so you should be able to spot it in the twilight sky.
 Take a look with binoculars and you'll see that it isn't alone.
 There are up to four little stars, or what look like stars, alongside it.
 These are actually its brightest moons, and they were first spotted in 1610 by Galileo who was using one of the first telescopes.
 As a result they are known as the Galilean moons.
 He noticed, and you can see as well, that they change position night by night, and he realised that this is because they are orbiting Jupiter.
 All four are not necessarily on view all the time, because some may be in front of or behind the planet.

 If you do have a telescope to hand, take a look at the planet itself and you should be able to make out the darker belts that cross the planet.
 You may find them tricky to see at first, because they are not as dark as the photographs suggest when you look through a small telescope, but keep at it and you should see them.
 These are not actual markings but zones of clouds on the planet, which is entirely gaseous.

 Larger telescopes will show detail on Jupiter, and we will be livestreaming the planet, or recordings made earlier, during NAW.
 You may be able to see the famous Great Red Spot, which will be on display from time to time.